 Located at: 60 Ed Moffitt Drive, Sandwich, MA.
 508-833-9678

-• Opened Memorial Day weekend through Columbus Day weekend, Midway Recreation Area is a beautiful wooded area, ideal for families, offering individual and group picnic options with charcoal grills, volleyball and more.
+• Opened Memorial Day weekend through Columbus Day weekend, Midway Recreation Area is a beautiful, wooded area, ideal for families, offering individual and group picnic options with charcoal grills, volleyball, restrooms and more.
 Midway has a large picnic pavilion with grills, tables, and a fireplace that can be reserved for group functions at no cost via a Special Facility Permit request.
-In response to the COVID-19 pandemic, permits for group functions will not be issued until further notice.
+For more information contact Park Ranger Elisa Carey 978-318-8591 or firstname.lastname@example.org.

 Biking and Walking

 The North Service Road (7 miles) and the South Service Road (6.5 miles) are paved water-side service roads open to the public that are ideal for walking, jogging, cycling, and access to saltwater fishing.
-Benches are placed along the service roads for the enjoyment of our visitors.
+Benches are placed along the service roads.
 While enjoying the Canal’s service roads remember, if you pack it in, please pack it out.
-All developed recreation areas that offer service road access are equipped with trash receptacles for your convenience.
+All developed recreation areas that offer service road access are equipped with seasonal trash receptacles for your convenience.

 The Canal provides a unique, close-up view of ocean going ships and tugs underway as they utilize the canal route between Cape Cod Bay and Buzzards Bay.
 Cruise lines, cargo ships and jumbo car carriers can be seen from the Canal banks.
 From the simple lines of a working harbor tug to the sleek look of a luxury yacht, the Canal provides a continuous parade of vessels to observe and enjoy.

 Fishing is permitted from the banks of the Canal on federal property except from the Cape Cod Canal Field Office compound.
 Fishing is prohibited from boat, bridge piers, and from/below the railroad bridge approach spans.
 Caution is advised as the rip rap slopes can be slippery.
 Handicap accessible fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.